justinrummel/jr.com-mm/_posts/2013-07-19-debug-apns-issues-for-jamf-softwares-casper-suite.md

 Network APNS issues
 ---

-First and foremost, when APNS doesn't work I'm blaming your network.
+First, when APNS doesn't work I'm blaming your network.
 Are you allowing the proper ports out of your environment; specifically ports 2195, 2196, and 5223?
 You can do some testing for 2195 and 2196 be trying using the '[nc][nc]' command ```gateway.push.apple.com``` and ```feedback.push.apple.com``` over port 2195 and 2196 respectively, and this needs to happen FROM your MDM (JSS specifically regarding the Casper Suite).
 Below are successfully examples using the nc command:

 {% highlight bash %}
 # nc test for APNS